muksiddheswar/Tiny-CPP-Examples/Simple-Bank-Management-System/README.md

 This project emphasises on introductory object oriented concepts.

 Topics learnt in the process:
-- Constructors and Destructors.
+- Inheritence, Constructors and Destructors.
-- Templates.
 - Character array vs Strings in C++.
 - Namespace.
 - Global Variables.